hien2706/Customer360-ETL-pipeline/README.md

 ### Project Details

 #### Extract
-PySpark is used to extract two types of data from HDFS: interaction data and behavior data.
+PySpark is used to extract two types of data: interaction data and behavior data.

 #### Transform
 PySpark is utilized to transform the data.